 In 2005 I had the sore surgically repaired and got back up in my chair.
 I had no equipment and couldn't afford to finance it as I did before .
 I started getting the bug again in 2010 and placed ads on qth.com and eham.com expressing my desire to get back on the airwaves on a budget.
 I got an almost unbelievable response from many generous hams who provided me enough equipment to get back on the airwaves.

-I have worked and confirmed over 100 countries on 10-80 metersas of 5/15/2013 and plan on applying forthe 5 band DXCC award.
-My total country count is now 336.
 The clublog shown below is missing 15 years of my log which is why it doesn't show my current country total.
 See you in the pile ups.

 March 10, 2013 - I was honored and humbled to be featured in an article by the Pentecostal Evangel, a national publication published by the Assemblies of God.
 The photo they ran along with a link to the article is on the bottom of this page.
 Click the photo to see the article.

 **UPDATE** When I got back active in 2010, I had lost my Honor Roll status because a lot of new countries had been added.
 I began working all the new ones I could and finally got back on the Honor Roll with E30FB in March 2015...

 *** I had been wanting to get on 6 meters for a couple of years but didn't have a radio capable of going there but bought a Kenwood TS-590 in November of 2014.
 My friend KD5BQT gave me a 5 element Cushcraft 6 meter beam and I finally got it put up in May 2015.
 My goal was to get the ARRL 50MHZ VUCC and I accomplished that goal.